Skip to content

 Install Dependencies

-Why: Your server needs specific software tools to translate and run the code Mastodon is built with.
+Why do we need this?
+Your server requires specific software tools to translate and run the code Mastodon is built with.

-What happens: Your system updates its library of available software and installs the essential compilers and database connectors.
+Your system updates its library of available software and installs essential compilers and database connectors.

 🐧Bash / Shell